 The preceding elements, fuel receipts and IVDFR's, are the basis for the third element, the quarterly IFTA Tax Return.
-The division will send you the tax return form at least 30 days before the tax return due date.
+The division will send you a system email at least 30 days before the tax return due date.
+Filing and payments are required to be done electronically.

-The return must show total distance traveled, all fuel consumed, and total tax paid gallons by qualified vehicles during the quarter as well as the distance traveled and fuel consumed in each IFTA jurisdiction.
+The return must show total distance traveled, all fuel consumed, and total tax paid gallons by qualified vehicles during the quarter as well as the distance traveled, and fuel consumed in each IFTA jurisdiction.
 If fuel is not purchased during the quarter, the average miles/kilometers per gallon from the previous quarter are used.
 All licensees must submit the IFTA Tax Return every quarter.
 A return must be submitted each quarter even if:

-- 1. No taxable miles were traveled; - 2.
-All miles traveled were in South Dakota. - 3.
-Note: Failure to receive the authorized form does not relieve you from the obligation of submitting a return in a timely manner.
+- 1. No taxable miles were traveled. - 2.
+All miles traveled were in South Dakota.

+Note: Failure to receive the authorized email does not relieve you from the obligation of submitting a return in a timely manner.